 You will likely be sore, swollen and disoriented from the general anesthetic and pain relief.
 If you are not staying overnight at the hospital, it is recommended that you make arrangements to have someone assist you with getting to your accommodation and to help with basic tasks in the days afterwards.

-Immediately after surgery, your breasts will be covered with gauze dressings and/or bandages and a tube will be placed under each arm to drain excess blood and fluid.
+Immediately after breast reduction surgery, your breasts will be covered with gauze dressings and/or bandages and a tube will be placed under each arm to drain excess blood and fluid.
 Additionally, showering and dressing will be painful and difficult at first, so assistance will help to minimise the discomfort and risk of these activities.

 For the first week following surgery, you will be taking medication for pain and antibiotics to reduce discomfort and infection risk.
 Your surgeon will also likely recommend an elastic surgical compression bra to protect the breasts.